PFA03027/alpha_concurrent/README.md

 ### ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_INFO, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_DEBUG, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_TEST, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_DUMP
 Configuration for log output type.
 Error log is alway enable to output.

+### ALCONCURRENT_CONF_ENABLE_DETAIL_STATISTICS_MESUREMENT
+If define this macro, it enables to measure the additional statistics that is the internal information to debug lock-free algorithm.

+### ALCONCURRENT_CONF_USE_MALLOC_ALLWAYS_FOR_DEBUG_WITH_SANITIZER
+If you would like to pass through a memory allocation request to malloc() always, please define this macro.

+This macro loses the lock-free nature of the memory allocation process and is prone to memory fragmentation.
+Instead, the compiler sanitizer has the benefit of working effectively.

 # Patent
 ## Hazard pointer algorithm